Shih Tzu VS Bichon Frise

 Temperament and Lifestyle Fit

 Beyond physical traits, the temperament profiles of the Shih Tzu and Bichon Frise reveal which breed integrates more naturally into your daily life.
-The Shih Tzu is the higher-energy breed at 5/5 compared to the Bichon Frise's 4/5, meaning it demands more daily exercise and mental stimulation to remain well-behaved.
-The Bichon Frise edges ahead in trainability at 5/5 compared to 2/5 for the Shih Tzu, suggesting faster learning during obedience training.
+The Bichon Frise brings more energy at 3/5 versus the Shih Tzu's 2/5, requiring more vigorous daily activity to stay content.
+The Bichon Frise edges ahead in trainability at 4/5 compared to 3/5 for the Shih Tzu, suggesting faster learning during obedience training.

 Cost of Ownership